This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 Canceled (with Pending) true not null* not null

-Column definitions
+Column definitions §

-Column name Data type Attribute name (note 1)
+Column name Note Data type Attribute name

 ItemId GUID (item primary key) unique record identifier; not visible within PDXpert client

-Class integer 1:Part or 2:Document item Class
+Class integer 1 (part) or 2 (document) item Class

 Owner Organizations Name item Owner